-To run, pumps need power.
-Electricity powered pumps run on the direct AC current supplied to each house by the national grid.
+To run, sump pumps need power.
+Electricity powered sump pumps run on the direct AC current supplied to each house by the national grid.
 It’s the most common form of power usage in pumps.
 You need to plug the pump.
 But what happens when there’s a power outage?
 The electricity-powered pump is useless when there’s no power.

-But battery-powered sump pumps will run whenever you need it.
+But battery-powered sump pumps system will run whenever you need it.
 It runs on a DC power supply, commonly, a battery, which needs to be checked frequently and replaced when it’s depleted.
 By the looks of it, you can imagine how costly that sounds.

 That's why now the AC pump has evolved.
-Everybody loves the combination pump.
-The base pump is connected to the AC power source, and when there's a power outage, the backup pump running on DC current will take its place.
+Everybody loves the combination sump pump.
+The base pump is connected to the AC power source, and when there's a power outage, the battery backup pump running on DC current will take its place.
 It may be costly, but it will save your basement more than you can count.